-Kristin Delia Hayes is a freelance flutist, Baroque recorder player, music educator, and conductor living in San Antonio, TX.
+Kristin Delia Hayes, D.M., is a freelance flutist, Baroque recorder player, music educator, and conductor living in San Antonio, TX.
 She currently serves as Lecturer of Music at St. Mary’s University and Our Lady of the Lake University.
-She previously held teaching positions at University of Texas San Antonio and Florida State University, where she taught flute lessons, woodwind methods and flute ensemble.
-In addition to teaching flute-related courses, Dr. Hayes also teaches music theory, music history, music technology, and music appreciation, serves as the coordinator for OLLU’s Music Internship Program, and multiple coaches woodwind ensembles.
+She previously held teaching positions at University of Texas San Antonio and Florida State University, where she taught flute lessons, woodwind methods, and flute ensemble.
+In addition to teaching flute-related courses, Dr. Hayes currently teaches music theory, music history, music technology, and music appreciation, serves as the coordinator for OLLU’s Music Internship Program, and multiple coaches woodwind ensembles.
 Dr. Hayes is founder and current President of the San Antonio Flute Association.
 In 2015, Dr. Hayes joined the faculty of the Youth Orchestras of San Antonio (YOSA) as a woodwind coach and as director of the Flute Choir.
-During the summer, Dr. Hayes teaches and performs at Blue Lake Fine Arts Camp, the UTSA Flute Camp and the YOSA Summer Music Camp.
+During the summer, Dr. Hayes teaches and performs at Blue Lake Fine Arts Camp and the YOSA Summer Music Camp.

-Dr. Hayes frequently performs with various ensembles, including the San Antonio Symphony, Mid-Texas Symphony, Opera Piccola of San Antonio, Chamber Orchestra of San Antonio, Texas Baroque Ensemble, San Antonio Chamber Choir, San Antonio Mastersingers, and the Peterson/Hayes duo.
-A registered 501(c)(3) nonprofit corporation, the Peterson/Hayes Duo (PhDuo) has commissioned several works for flute and percussion, and has been invited to perform and premiered new works at numerous festivals and universities including the National Flute Association Convention, Florida Flute Association Convention, and the Imani Winds Chamber Music Festival in New York City.
+Dr. Hayes frequently performs with various ensembles, including the San Antonio Symphony, Mid-Texas Symphony, Alamo City Opera, Chamber Orchestra of San Antonio, L'estro Barocco, Texas Baroque Ensemble, San Antonio Chamber Choir, San Antonio Mastersingers, and the Peterson/Hayes duo.
+A registered 501(c)(3) nonprofit corporation, the Peterson/Hayes Duo (PhDuo) has commissioned several works for flute and percussion, and has been invited to perform and premiered new works at numerous festivals and universities including the National Flute Association Convention, Florida Flute Association Convention, and the Imani Winds Chamber Music Festival.
 They released their first album of commissions, Visitor Pass, in August 2016, which includes commissions by David Asher Brown, Ian Dicke, Pierce Gradone, Luke Gullickson, and Steven Snowden.

 An active performer and clinician, Dr. Hayes has performed and presented at various festivals and conventions, including the National Flute Association Convention, MTNA National Convention, Mid-South Flute Festival, and the Florida Flute Association Convention.
-She has also performed and held masterclasses at various institutions throughout North and Central America, and she frequently serves as adjudicator for local, state, regional, and national competitions, including the NFA Young Artist Competition and the MTNA’s Junior, Senior, and Young Artist Final Woodwind Competitions.
-She has also been a featured Baroque Recorder guest artist with the Arte Antigua Ensemble in Antigua, Guatemala.
+She has also performed and held masterclasses at various institutions throughout North and Central America, and she frequently serves as adjudicator for local, state, regional, and national competitions, including the NFA Young Artist Competition and the MTNA’s Junior, Senior, and Young Artist Woodwind Competitions.
+Dr. Hayes has also been a featured Baroque Recorder guest artist with the Arte Antigua Ensemble in Antigua, Guatemala.
 She has previously served on the NFA Pedagogy Committee, the NFA New Music Committee, and is the current Assistant Coordinator for the NFA Young Artist Competition.